Looking For Cosmetic Dentistry in Edmonton?

 If you’re missing one or more teeth, you’re not alone.
-Statistics show that 69 percent of adults between ages 35 and 44 have lost at least one tooth through an accident, decay, gum disease or a failed root canal.
+Statistics show that 69 percent of adults between the ages of 35 and 44 have lost at least one tooth through an accident, decay, gum disease or a failed root canal.
 Fortunately, you have multiple options for replacing these missing teeth, including dental bridges.

 Unlike dental implants, a dental bridge does not require surgery.
 Bridges are generally more affordable that crown implants and are quicker to get.